-Half of the surveyed organizations have insufficient levels of technical support for cloud security, yet these organizations are betting their future viability on cloud commerce.
+Half of the surveyed organisations have insufficient levels of technical support for cloud security, yet these organisations are betting their future viability on cloud commerce.
 The idea of treating cloud security as a secondary process while betting the future on cloud commerce is extremely risky.

-Less than half of the respondents surveyed for the “Cloud and Web Security Challenges in 2022” study had significantly invested in teams dedicated to cloud security.
+Less than half of the respondents surveyed for the “Cloud and Web Attacks” study had significantly invested in teams dedicated to cloud security.
 At the same time, less than half of the respondents said they believe current solutions to defend against cloud-originated threats are meeting their needs.
 We can only conclude that too few companies invest in cloud security and that those who do have little confidence in their investments.

 People are the new perimeter

 The main source of risks to security is—and always will be—the users of the enterprise IT systems.
-As a result, technology that helps protect a user from their own mistakes is critical to any organization using cloud technology.
-To protect themselves against cloud and web threats, organizations most commonly use security awareness training (49%).
+As a result, technology that helps protect a user from their own mistakes is critical to any organisation using cloud technology.
+To protect themselves against cloud and web threats, organisations most commonly use security awareness training (49%).

 People are the new perimeter.
-It is an organization’s responsibility to properly train and educate employees and stakeholders on how to identify, resist and report attacks before damage is done.
-Cultivating a culture of security around your organization, coupled with the use of multiple streamlined solutions, is critical to effectively protecting people against cloud and web threats and defending organizational data.
+It is an organisation’s responsibility to properly train and educate employees and stakeholders on how to identify, resist and report attacks before damage is done.
+Cultivating a culture of security around your organisation, coupled with the use of multiple streamlined solutions, is critical to effectively protecting people against cloud and web threats and defending organisational data.

 How to move forward

-Here are several recommendations for organizations to improve their security, based on the findings from our new “Cloud and Web Security Challenges in 2022” study:
+Here are several recommendations for organisations to improve their security, based on the findings from our new “Cloud and Web Attacks” study:

 - Evaluate what additional security is required based on the use case